sajjadkhan12/foundry-idp-platform/README.md

 ## 🎯 Overview

-**Foundry Platform** is a comprehensive Internal Developer Platform that enables organizations to:
+**Foundry Platform** is a comprehensive Internal Developer Platform built with a **microservices architecture** that enables organizations to:

 - **Provision Infrastructure**: Deploy cloud resources across AWS, GCP, and Azure using Pulumi-based plugins
 - **Manage Microservices**: Create, deploy, and manage microservices with GitOps workflows